 What is a director’s treatment?

-A directors treatment is a visual document comprised of words, photos or GIF’s that describes a story.
-It is typically broken down into sections including, but not limited to: intro, story, characters, look, wardrobe, production design, editing, sound design, conclusion.
-According to Thefutur.com “The director’s treatment is an important tool in the pre-production process to give potential clients a clear roadmap of what to expect from the final video.”
+A director’s treatment is a visual document comprised of words, photos, or GIFs that describe a story.
+It is typically broken down into sections, including, but not limited to, the intro, story, characters, look, wardrobe, production design, editing, sound design, and conclusion.
+According to Thefutur.com, “The director’s treatment is an important tool in the pre-production process to give potential clients a clear roadmap of what to expect from the final video.”

 When should you write a director’s treatment?